 Cash is represented by cash in hand and deposits with financial institutions repayable on notice of not more than 24 hours.
-Cash equivalents are highly liquid investments that mature in 3 months or less from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.
+Cash equivalents are highly liquid investments that mature in three months or less from the date of acquisition and that are readily convertible to known amounts of cash with a low risk of change in value.

-In the Cash Flow Statement, cash and cash equivalents are shown net of bank overdrafts that are repayable on demand and form an integral part of the council's cash management.
+Cash and cash equivalents are shown net of bank overdrafts that are repayable on demand and form an integral part of the council's cash management.